 Gail is a writer of young adult and adult fiction.
-She is also a 2021 Tin House YA Scholar, a 2021 Community of Writers Scholar, a finalist for the 2021 Crystal Wilkinson Creative Writing Prize, and WINNER of the 2021 Tupelo Quarterly Prose Open Prize.
-She holds a Ph.D. from Binghamton University’s creative writing program (SUNY), an MFA in creative writing with an emphasis in fiction from Chicago State University, and a BA in English from Howard University (The Mecca!).
-Gail has recent short stories published or forthcoming in The Missouri Review, Obsidian: Journal & Ideas in the African Diaspora, and Tupelo Quarterly and is currently at work on a young adult novel about a teenage boy’s coming to terms with the loss of his mother.
+She is a 2022 Kimbilio Fellow, WINNER of the 2022 Taint Taint Taint James Baldwin Fiction Prize, a finalist for the 2022 Pen Parentis Fellowship, a 2021 Tin House YA Scholar, a 2021 Community of Writers Scholar, a finalist for the 2021 Crystal Wilkinson Creative Writing Prize, and WINNER of the 2021 Tupelo Quarterly Prose Open Prize.
+Gail holds a Ph.D. in English from Binghamton University’s program for writers (SUNY), an MFA in fiction from Chicago State University, and a BA in English from Howard University (The Mecca!).
+Gail has recent short stories published or forthcoming in The Missouri Review, Obsidian: Journal & Ideas in the African Diaspora, Tupelo Quarterly, and Taint Taint Taint Magazine and is currently at work on two young adult novels and a collection of linked short stories for an adult audience.
 She is represented by the brilliant Lucy Irvine of Peters Fraser & Dunlop.

 Originally from the south side of Chicago, Gail now lives in Maryland with three kiddos and a hubs.
-When she’s not making up stories, she teaches African American literature, creative writing, and composition at the University of Maryland, College Park and keeps up with Academy Awards buzz.
+When she’s not making up stories, she serves as an assistant nonfiction editor at Tupelo Press; chapter lead for the Maryland chapter of Women Who Submit, teaches composition and literature at a small community college in Maryland; and keeps up with Academy Awards buzz.